amangohel/address_service/README.md

 ## How to run the app

 - Clone the repository
+- Generate a virtual env `python3 -m venv venv` (https://docs.python.org/3/library/venv.html)
-- Start the virtual environment `source bin/activate/venv`
+- Start the virtual environment `source venv/bin/activate`
 - and run `pip install -r requirements.txt`

 Once requirements are installed then proceed to run the following: